arocketman/URL-pad/README.md

 * Save the pad onto the hard drive through json.
 * Sort links by tags.
 * Edit entries .
-* Save a snapshot or image of the page along with its name and description or better the current image system.
+* Save a snapshot or image of the page.

 # TODO